 - Take steps to reduce stress – Too much stress can raise your blood pressure, which over time can increase your risk for heart disease.
 Make sure to take time for yourself each day to do something you enjoy or just relax to keep stress levels under control.

-- Quit tobacco – Smoking greatly increases your risk for developing heart disease, and even exposure to second-hand smoke increases the risk of heart attack by nearly 70 percent.
+- Quit tobacco – Smoking greatly increases your risk for developing heart disease.
 Talk to your doctor about options to help you quit smoking; it can help improve your health as well as those around you.